Cobase/cobase/README.md

 Cobase is a social media portal for corporations.
 It allows staff to exchange information by creating groups and posting new messages to them.
 It also allows people to exchange private messages.

+Cobase has a fully responsive layout that works on smart phones, tablet PCs and computer screen.

 #Installation

 Fork the project into your Github account and then clone it into your development environment.